jfroyall/dev_network/README.md

 - Add the necessary services to the `cuda` machine
    - `libvirt`
 - Add the necessary tools to the iMac
+   - Add a simple Jenkins server to support the CI/CD
 - Prepare a storage pool for the VM images
 - Prepare a storage pool for the VM disks
 - Prepare the repository